thomasms/physicstom.com/content/blog/raspberrymaths/index.md

 \beta_{year} = 29 \textrm{ Rs}
 $$

-Where, Rs = &#127827; (that should be a raspberry but the strawberry emoji is the closest available).
+Where, Rs is the number of raspberries.

 Feel free to play with the numbers below to see how much it costs you!
 Move the range bar to the left for more idle and right for more load.
 <form oninput="x.value=parseFloat(parseFloat(a.value)*0.44676*(1.4*parseFloat(b.value)+0.6*(100-parseFloat(b.value)))).toFixed(2);r.value=parseFloat(parseFloat(x.value)*5.55).toFixed(0)">